wavestone-cdt/EDRSandblast/README.md

 # EDRSandBlast

-`EDRSandBlast` is a tool written in `C` that weaponize a vulnerable signed driver to bypass EDR detections (Kernel callbacks and `ETW TI` provider) and `LSASS` protections.
+`EDRSandBlast` is a tool written in `C` that weaponize a vulnerable signed driver to bypass EDR detections (Notify Routine callbacks, Object Callbacks and `ETW TI` provider) and `LSASS` protections.
 Multiple userland unhooking techniques are also implemented to evade userland monitoring.

 As of release, combination of userland (`--usermode`) and Kernel-land (`--kernelmode`) techniques were used to dump `LSASS` memory under EDR